SEO Business

 1 – Be Aware of Popular Pins

 This is less an SEO tweak and more a way to shape your content around what people are actually looking at on Pinterest.
 In other words, you’re seeing what sort of content is relevant to the social network’s demo at the moment.
 Relevance is big chunk of SEO 2.0.
 If you’re not relevant to potential buyers and followers, it doesn’t matter how much ad money you’re throwing at your campaign.
-This is a social channel with 70 million users.
-80% of them women So get with the times and check out Pinterest’s popular categories page to get an idea of what people are pinning.
+So get with the times and check out Pinterest’s popular categories page to get an idea of what people are pinning.

 You will likely see a lot of DIY projects.
 Use this fact to create relevant content for your niche.
 If you’re in the fitness business, show how to make some gym equipment from home materials.
 Or if you’re a design studio, a DIY vision board.
 On a side note, try typing “DIY” and an item related to your niche in Google, just like the two above examples.
 We bet Pinterest appears in the top five search results for most of these searches.